 Another thing to note is that I started taking creatine regularly around the time that I started the program.
 This is another factor that I believe has contributed to my feeling of strength gains (I’ve been a vegetarian for over 20 years, so the creatine is having a noticeable effect on me!)

-Additionally, I restarted jogging (just couch-5k at this stage) at the same time I started the Moves Method program.
-I found that both worked pretty well together, but I did spread the program out further than four weeks, and also spread the runs out more than the app recommends.
+Additionally, I restarted jogging (just couch-to-5k at this stage) at the same time I started the Moves Method program.
+I found that both worked pretty well together, but I spread the program out beyond four weeks and spread the runs further than the app recommends.
 Doing so allowed me to continue with my weekend hikes and take some rest days if I’d been doing hard work around the lifestyle property we were on.

 You need to become a master of listening to your own body and knowing what it needs.
 Then you’ll get the most out of the program.